SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     In case of single core processing, whether all results under ``results.runs.run_XXXXXXXX`` and ``derived_parameters.runs.run_XXXXXXXX`` should be removed after the completion of the run.
-Note in case of multiprocessing this happens anyway since the single run container will be destroyed after finishing of the process.
+Note in case of multiprocessing this happens anyway since the trajectory container will be destroyed after finishing of the process.

-    Moreover, if set to ``True`` after post-processing it is checked if there is still data under ``results.runs`` and ``derived_parameters.runs`` and this data is removed if the trajectory is expanded.
+    Moreover, if set to ``True`` after post-processing run data is also cleaned up.

 * ``immediate_postproc``